Rodrigo Piñeiro

-Rodrigo Andrés Piñeiro Silva (born 5 May 1999) is a Uruguayan professional footballer who plays as a winger or forward for Chilean club Everton on loan from Argentine Primera División club Vélez Sarsfield.
+Rodrigo Andrés Piñeiro Silva (born 5 May 1999) is a Uruguayan professional footballer who plays as a winger or forward for América Mineiro.

 Career

 Piñeiro started his career with Miramar Misiones.

 On 3 February 2021, it was announced that Piñeiro was signed by Major League Soccer club Nashville SC.

 In January 2024, Piñeiro joined Argentine Primera División club Vélez Sarsfield on a contract until the end of 2026.
 The next year, he returned to Chile to play for Everton.